 Blog: The effects of fast fashion

-Most people know that over-consumption is problematic for the environment.
+Most people know that over-consumption is harmful to the environment.
 Clothing is no exception, but we still buy loads of it each year.
-While it’s unrealistic to expect people to stop buying new clothes is unrealistic, but we can make a big difference by being more conscious of how our actions affect the planet and by making better choices.
+While it’s unrealistic to expect people to stop buying new clothes entirely, lessening our consumption and making mindful choices can make a difference for the planet.

 What is fast fashion?

-Fast fashion is an approach in the fashion industry that speeds up the design, creation and marketing of clothing, shoes and accessories – to get new trends to the market as quickly and cheaply as possible.
+Fast fashion is an approach in the fashion industry that speeds up the design, creation and marketing of clothing, shoes and accessories in order to get new trends to the market as quickly and inexpensively as possible.
 The rate of new seasons and trends is so fast that it makes people feel “out of trend” quickly after purchase.
-Fast fashion retailers launch new “micro seasons” almost every week, instead of the traditional approach of two seasons per year: spring/summer and fall/winter.
-Their goal is to get consumers to buy as much as possible, as fast as possible.
-In addition, fast fashion is usually of lower quality and will therefore not last long, strengthening the need to purchase new garments.
+Fast-fashion retailers launch new “micro seasons” almost every week, rather than the traditional approach of two seasons per year: spring/summer and fall/winter.
+This encourages consumers to buy more, more often, and as fast as possible.
+In addition, fast fashion may be of lower quality than conventional fashion, accelerating the need to purchase new garments.
 But, perhaps most damaging is the way fast fashion has altered how we think about our clothes – low prices and ever-changing styles give the illusion of disposability.
 According to McKinsey, nearly three-fifths of all clothing ends up in incinerators or landfills within a year of being produced.

 What can we do?

-Recycling garments is an option; however, the mixture of fibers makes this difficult.
-Donating clothing is also better than throwing away – but since many charities receive too much clothing, a lot of what they receive is also sent to landfills or exported abroad.
+Recycling garments is an option; however, synthetics and blends can make this difficult.
+Donating clothing is also better than throwing it away – but since many charities receive too much clothing, a lot of what they receive is also sent to landfills or exported abroad.
 Some solutions include buying better, buying less, caring for your clothes, and participating in the sharing economy.

 - Buy better: You can help the environment by buying higher quality clothing that will last several seasons.
-Choose garments made from fibers such as organic cotton and wool, and buy from sustainable brands such as Veja, Reformation, Matt & Nat, Birdsong and People Tree.
-Gather & See is an internet-based store that offers the very best from sustainable fashion around the world.
-It’s worth checking out.
+Choose garments made from fibers such as organic cotton and wool, and try to buy from sustainable brands that can trace their supply chains and guarantee their workers are paid a living wage.
+Look for brands that offer year-round collections, which are usually comprised of wardrobe basics designed to last.

 - Buy less: Go through your closet, get a clear picture of what you have and work to improve the utilization of your clothing – most people wear just 20% of their closets, 80% of the time.
-You probably have some hidden treasures in there that you totally forgot about.
-Stop buying items just because they are on sale.
-After you start buying higher quality clothes you’ll need to buy less anyway, because the few items you buy will last a lot longer.
+You probably have some hidden treasures in there that you totally forgot about!
+Avoid buying items just because they are on sale; instead, try keeping a list of items you would like to buy to stay focused on what you really need.

-We definitely have a long way to go, but once we stop seeing clothing as something to be thrown away, we are one step in the right direction.
-The more we demand conscious clothing instead of fast fashion, the faster sustainability will become profitable and companies will follow.
+We have a long way to go, but once we stop seeing clothing as something to be thrown away, we are taking a step in the right direction.
+By looking for conscious clothing, caring for our clothes and keeping them longer, our individual actions can make a big difference for our planet.